Information sessions, webinars and workshops

 There are two regular funding rounds each financial year, taking applications for five of the initiative's seven programs.

-The first funding round for 2019-20 closed at 5pm (AEST) on Thursday 4 April 2019.
+The second funding round for 2019-20 is open until 5pm (AEST) on Thursday 26 September 2019.
 The Department of Employment, Small Business and Training will consider projects funded through this round for long-term contracts, provided they meet performance targets and demonstrate ongoing demand in an area with few other opportunities for clients.
 It will not be an automatic process or a widespread practice.
 Read the long-term contracts fact sheet (PDF, 180KB) for more information.

 Refer to the Skilling Queenslanders for Work applications page to learn how to apply.